oxguy3/patreon-api/README.md

 ### Making requests

 Patreon is making use of the [JSON API spec](http://jsonapi.org) so some implementation details can be found by plumbing that documentation.
+The root of the API is at api.patreon.com

 ### API keys